jeka-dev/jeka/plugins/dev.jeka.plugins.sonarqube/README.md

-# Sonarqube Plugin for Jeka
+# Sonarqube Plugin for JeKa

 This plugin provides utility classes and KBean to perform Sonarqube code analysis.